rafaqz/DimensionalData.jl/docs/src/diskarrays.md

 tools building on this combination.

-They have no direct dependency relationships, with but are intentionally designed to integrate via both adherence to julias `AbstractArray` interface, and by coordination during development of both packages.
+They have no direct dependency relationships, with but are intentionally designed to integrate via both adherence to Julia's `AbstractArray` interface, and by coordination during development of both packages.